Yet another crazy trend!

 Instead of the Slim: GTF Chromium from NOW Chromium is huge for blood sugar control, and can significantly reduce sugar cravings.
 The chromium in the Plexus Slim is not the most bioavailable form of Chromium, plus it has controversial ingredients like green coffee bean extract, Stevia, “natural flavors” (which seriously could be anything), and silicon dioxide.

 SO!
 The above 3 supplements total a whopping $69 if you purchase them from Amazon.
 2 of these products would also last at least 2 months.
 That is a savings of $71!
 Wow!
-You’d have enough to add in a bag of nettles for infusions, a whole food vitamin C, a jar of psyllium fiber, and a desiccated beef liver supplement (or cod liver oil).
+You’d have enough to add in a bag of nettles for infusions, a whole food vitamin C, a whole food fiber powder, and a desiccated beef liver supplement (or cod liver oil).
 So not only would you be focusing on gut health, colon health, and blood sugar with the Plexus substitutes but you would be able to fit in some REAL WHOLE FOOD NUTRITION as well for the same price!

 So while I will never bash anyone for getting benefit for something like Plexus- it pays to do your research!
 Plexus is over-priced, and there are PLENTY of other options that you can go with to fix your health.
 I am tired of seeing people taken advantage of by gimmicks like this, and there seriously seems to be a new one every year!